YwaoFugimoto/YwaoFugimoto/README.md

 <h1 align="center">Hi there, I'm Pedro Ywao 👋</h1>

 <p align="center">
-  <em>A Computer Science student on a mission to turn caffeine into clean, efficient code. <br />
+  A Computer Science student on a mission to turn caffeine into clean, efficient code.
-  This is my personal space to experiment, learn, and showcase my side projects.</em>
+  This is my personal space to experiment, learn, and showcase my side projects.
 </p>

 <div align="center">